themaire/harvest/README.md

 # harvest
-Data values collector in MySQL for the Pimoroni's Enviro pHAT in Python3 for your Raspberry Pi.
+Simple data values collector in MySQL for the Pimoroni's Enviro pHAT in Python3 for your Raspberry Pi.
+I use it personnaly with 2 Pi Zero.

 First, to work with a MySQL database you need to install via pip3 the command : sudo pip3 install PyMySQL